|

 If you want to replace all existing [Date] codes in a document with the current date (taken from your

-written or edited (i.e., today's date), just play DateRepl while
+or edited (i.e., today's date), just play DateRepl while in that

-in that document.
-If there are [Date] codes in the document they
+document.
+If there are [Date] codes in the document they will be

-will be converted to text strings using the current system date
+converted to text strings using the current system date -- just as

--- just as though you had manually deleted the [Date] codes and
+though you had manually deleted the [Date] codes and typed the current

-to produce the static date -- the same as if you typed the current
+produce the static date -- the same as if you typed the current date

-date into the document.
-Thus, the date will remain the same no
+into the document.
+Thus, the date will remain the same no matter when

-is a limitation to the WordPerfect program with respect to finding
+a limitation to the WordPerfect program with respect to finding some

-some codes -- such as those inside another code -- which
+codes -- such as those inside another code -- which in turn

-variable, the macro won't see it.
-See Footnote
+macro won't see it.
+See Footnote 1 for an

-1 for an explanation and a macro workaround for editing those
+explanation and a macro workaround for editing those styles.

 Two macros are included